 Macroblocking – This often occurs when there is not enough bandwidth allocated to encode very fine detail.
 The image may break up into blurry blocks during rapid scene changes or pixellate badly.
 Not seen that often on Blu Ray but an issue with many titles on the DVD format and a very bad issue with low bitrate satellite channels.

-HDMI – HDMI stands for high definition multimedia interface and is the digital standard for connecting HD devices, displays and components, and provides for the pristine transmission of high-definition digital video and digital audio via a single cable.
+HDMI - HDMI stands for high definition multimedia interface and is the digital standard for connecting HD devices, displays and components, and provides for the pristine transmission of high-definition digital video and digital audio via a single cable.
 HDMI carries uncompressed high-definition video and uncompressed multi-channel audio.
-HDMI 1.4 is coming in 2010 and will allow for special 3D content to be played back through compatible equipment.
+HDMI 2.0 is coming in 2013 and will allow for 4K blu ray content to be played back through compatible equipment.

 Film Grain – High definition means that for the very first time we have a format that is capable of reproducing the cinema look in your home.
 This look also includes film grain.
 Modern films can sometimes look very smooth and detailed due to the fact advances in film stock mean the grain structure is practically invisible to the naked eye or is light in nature and hardly noticeable.

 Films from the 1930’s and upwards could still have a finer grain look about them due to the fact some productions used superb film stock and may have used more advanced and costly technicolour processes ( as just one example ) of course through time, studio’s and film makers got cheap and film grain did became more prominent, films with optical effects sequences may also have more grain but thats due to other factors and not cheaper film stock.